valsdav/ECAL_Weights_MC/PileupMC/README.md

 If *mode=2* a CSV file with statistical info about the bias for each combination of PU and signal.
 If *mode=1* a simple root tree with the reconstructed amplitude and bias for each event is created.

 The *--fix* flags makes the script check the output directory and create only jobs for missing files.

+The **-ws** and **-wp** options can be used to select the set of weights to be used for the bias estimation.
+If they are not specified all the possible combination of weights and PU present in the data are used.

 Then all the condor jobs have to be submitted:
 ```